Close Menu

 How Much Utilization Is Too Much?

-While the ideal utilization rate is generally considered to be below 30%, the best credit scores are often associated with utilization rates near 10%.
+While an ideal utilization rate is generally considered below 30%, the best credit scores are often associated with utilization rates near 10%.
 Consumers with credit scores above 800 typically maintain utilization around this level, while those with scores below 580 usually have utilization rates nearing 90%.
 This wide gap highlights the direct relationship between utilization and credit health.

 Moreover, it’s important to remember that credit utilization is not just about the overall percentage; it can also be influenced by the number of accounts you have and how they are used.
 For instance, spreading your balances across multiple cards can help keep individual utilization rates low, which may further enhance your credit profile.